2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 wheels 17" in US, 16" in Canada 16" std, 17" optional 16" std, 17" optional 17" std

-US specific info: All Volkswagen Golf TDI will sport seats and 17x7.5" porto alloy wheels.
+US specific info: All Volkswagen Golf TDI will sport seats and 17x7.0" porto alloy wheels.
 All cars come with 3 years/36,000 miles of free maintenance in the US.
 Just remember that nothing is free, this cost is shifted into the purchase price.

-For some more perspective, here are some video reviews of the new golf vs. old rabbit/golf.
+Here are some video reviews of the new golf vs. old rabbit/golf.

 UK review of the new Golf TDI vs. older Euro market Golf TDI-----Fifth Gear Golf 6 test drive